SethRobertson/GitBestPractices/0main.md

 Messages](http://tbaggery.com/2008/04/19/a-note-about-git-commit-messages.html)
 for even more good ideas.

-While this touches with a later topic of [integration with external tools](#integration), including bug/issue/request tracking numbers in your commit messages provides a great deal of associated information to people trying to understand what is going on.
+While this relates to the later topic of [integration with external tools](#integration), including bug/issue/request tracking numbers in your commit messages provides a great deal of associated information to people trying to understand what is going on.
 You should also enforce